-Why and how we process data What data is processed Legal grounds We analyze which search terms are most frequently misspelled to help us improve spell-check features used across our services.
-We analyze usage of Google Translate to improve translation quality and increase the availability of Translate in more languages.
-We analyze queries on Google Shopping in order to determine which products, merchants, and brands are relevant to different kinds of queries.
-Google Chrome's Safe Browsing feature can send information about suspicious websites between a user's browser and Google's servers to help protect against phishing, malware, malicious ads, and more. information about the interaction of your apps, browsers, and devices with our services, (like IP address, crash reports, and system activity).
+- We analyze which search terms are most frequently misspelled to help us improve spell-check features used across our services. - We analyze usage of Google Translate to improve translation quality and increase the availability of Translate in more languages. - We analyze queries on Google Shopping in order to determine which products, merchants, and brands are relevant to different kinds of queries. - Google Chrome's Safe Browsing feature can send information about suspicious websites between a user's browser and Google's servers to help protect against phishing, malware, malicious ads, and more.

+information about the interaction of your apps, browsers, and devices with our services, (like IP address, crash reports, and system activity).

 Information about your activity in our services, such as your search terms, Chrome browsing history you've synced with your Google Account, your views and interactions with content and ads, and your activity on third-party sites and apps that use our services.
-You can review public.
-For example, improving Google Translate's translation quality and increasing the availability of Translate in more languages.
+You can review and control activity data stored in

+public.
+For

+example,

+improving

+Google

+Translate's

+translation

+quality and

+increasing the

+availability of

+Translate in

+more languages.